Reverend Nick Carter

 Following the sale of Imagitas to Pitney Bowes, Nick was able to bring his years of varied experience to full flower and found Wayfinders Consulting.
 The firm of 8 consultants offered counsel in the areas of strategic planning, communications, conflict resolution, and fund raising to senior executives and boards of religious, educational and other non-profit organizations.
 It was from this position that he was recruited to Andover Newton.

 Carter currently chairs the Interreligious Center for Public Life, and serves on the boards of the Boston Theological Institute, Ecclesia Ministry/Common Cathedral, Justice and Witness Ministry (UCC), and is a trustee of Old South Church in Boston.
-Nick’s wife, Rev. Dr. Deborah Carter, is the Interim Minister of the Eliot Congregational Church in Newton, MA.
+Nick’s wife, Rev. Dr. Deborah Carter, served as Interim Minister of the Eliot Congregational Church in Newton, MA.
 Their son, Isaac, is the Executive Chef of The Bull Run restaurant in Shirley, MA.

 CMLE 755/855S: Strategic Leadership for Churches and Non-Profit Organizations